 Pictures of your house are integral to marketing, because they entice potential buyers to learn more about your home or even request a viewing.
 Be sure to photograph your house from all angles, and include multiple pictures of every interior room.
 It’s also easy and often effective to create a video tour of your home to upload online, because this can be more informative and captivating than simple photographs.

 You may want to consider running advertisements in a variety of publications, like local newspapers, real estate magazines, etc. Because many potential buyers search for homes online, you’ll want to list your property on as many free websites as possible.
 If it’s in your budget, you can invest in a real estate website that reaches a broader or more tailored audience.
-Even submitting to a blog can be helpful in getting your home viewed online.

 Advertising, however, is just the first step.
 You’ll need to act as the agent when you get calls on the property, and often arrange for either a private tour or a public open house.
 To prepare, try to picture your residence from the perspective of a potential buyer.
-If you need another set of eyes, ask a neighbor or a friend to help you out.
+If you need an objective set of eyes, ask a neighbor or a friend to help you out.

 Staging a Home